 The ETU commenced this new initiative predominately to support its 18,000 members in times of need.
 It is a philanthropic venture, providing high value in the form of training, health and well-being services, and workplace and personal support.

-The Centre is situated at the existing North Melbourne site on the newly renovated level 3, providing ‘fit-for-purpose’ training in our state-of-the-art centre.
+The Centre is situated at the existing North Melbourne site on the newly renovated ground floor, providing ‘fit-for-purpose’ training in our state-of-the-art centre.

 The Centre also provides dozens of support services to sustain health, well-being, confidence and connectedness.
 These services include counselling and mental health services, skin and health check-ups, substance abuse support, and much more.